PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Generate the Set Commands Skillet Offline Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+    In this section of the tutorial we are going to use an offline NGFW configuration files and PanHandler to create a set commands
+    skillet.
+Start up PanHandler and click on the **PanHandler** tab at the top and then click on **Skillet Repositories**.

+    ADD IMAGE HERE

+    Scroll down until you find the ``SkilletBuilder`` repository and then click on the **Details** button.
+Once here you want to
+    locate and click on the **Create Skillet** button.

+    ADD IMAGE HERE

+    Now we want to extract the difference between the baseline and modified NGFW configurations as set commands.
+To do this in
+    offline mode, find the box on this page that says ``Generate Set Commands From Uploaded Files`` and then click on **Upload**.

+    ADD IMAGE HERE

+    Now we will be at a page labeled ``Skillet Generator``.
+Here we will upload our base and modified configuration files we saved
+    earlier in the tutorial.

     In PanHandler use the :ref:`Generate Set CLI Commands` skillet to extract the difference between the baseline and modified
     NGFW configurations.
 To do this in offline mode, click on the dropdown menu underneath *"Source of Changes"* and then click on
     **"From uploaded configs"**.